eddyystop/feathers-starter-react-redux-login-roles/doc/FAQ.md

 You won't typically find any files there though as the dev modes do not write log files, they log only onto the console.

-You can made dev modes write files in `/log-dev` by change `server/utils/loggerProduction` from `if (isProduction)` to `if (true)`.
+You can made dev modes write files in `/log-dev` by changing `server/utils/loggerProduction` from `if (isProduction)` to `if (true)`.

 ## <a name="logsFmt"></a> How are the log files formatted?